rydmike/rydmike.github.io/colorscheme.md

 Let's select a color scheme, say the **Brand blues** one, then go dark.
 By default, it uses the built-in predefined hand-picked matching dark scheme colors for the dark theme mode.

-Now turn on the "Compute dark theme" mode, the result is pretty close the predefined one for this dark scheme with the default level of 35%.
+Now turn on the "Compute dark theme" mode, the result is pretty close to the predefined one for this dark scheme with the default level of 35%.
 Then adjust the white level blend to tune how saturated the computed dark scheme colors are compared to their light scheme master.
 At 0% they are the same as the light scheme, at 100%, well then they are white, not so useful.
 A range of 10...50% can produce excellent results.
 What is best depends on how saturated your starting